ionic-enterprise/tutorials/docs/mobile-security/android-security-provider.md

 ## Summary

-Ensuring that your App verifies that you are using the latest secure version of Play Services is an additional step in ensuring the security of your Capacitor application.
+Ensuring that your App verifies that you are using the latest secure version of Play Services is an additional step in maintaining the security of your Capacitor application.